 CalHFA Loans

 CalHFA Loans* are designed to provide financing assistance and sometimes down payment assistance to people with lower incomes.
-This program is for mortgage loans that are insured or guaranteed by FHA, VA, or USDA and features a 30-year term with a low, fixed interest rate.*
+This program is for mortgage loans that are insured or guaranteed by FHA, VA, or USDA, as well as Conventional loans.
+CalHFA loans offer a 30-year term with a low, fixed interest rate.*

 *Other restrictions and guidelines apply.
 Please contact lender for full program details.